ShrivatsaHegde/ShrivatsaHegde/README.md

 ###

-<p align="left">I am a passionate and driven Bioinformatician with a Master’s degree in Bioinformatics from JSS Academy of Higher Education and Research, Mysuru, dedicated to leveraging the intersection of biology and computer science to drive meaningful insights.
-Proficient in programming languages such as Linux (Bash), Python, R, and C, with hands-on experience using libraries like Pandas and NumPy for advanced data analysis.
+<p align="left">A passionate and driven Bioinformatician with a Master’s degree in Bioinformatics.
+Proficient in Linux (Bash), Python, R, and C, with hands-on experience using libraries like Pandas and NumPy for data analysis.
+Leveraging innovative technologies and computational analysis to decode biological complexities.</p>

-Experienced in analyzing diverse datasets from genomics and proteomics, with a keen interest in integrating machine learning (ML) and artificial intelligence (AI) into bioinformatics applications.
-Skilled in data-driven problem-solving, pipeline development, and computational biology, with a strong foundation in both theoretical and practical aspects of the field.

-Committed to exploring innovative technologies to better understand the natural world and contributing to advancements in bioinformatics and data analysis.
-Recognized for curiosity, adaptability, and a strong analytical mindset to tackle complex biological questions through computational approaches.</p>

 ###
 ###